Share and Enjoy:

 National Information Officers Association

-Ifr you’re a public emergency or safety information officer, NIOA may be worth considering.
+If you’re a public emergency or safety information officer, NIOA is worth considering.

 New Media and the Air Force